 Once you press OK TortoiseSVN starts retrieving the data to create the blame file.
-Please note: This can take several minutes to finish, depending on how much the file has changed and of course your network connection to the repository.
 Once the blame process has finished the result is written into a temporary file and you can view the results.

-Figure 4.61.
+Figure 4.62.
 TortoiseBlame

 TortoiseBlame, which is included with TortoiseSVN, makes the blame file easier to read.
 When you hover the mouse over a line in the blame info column, all lines with the same revision are shown with a darker background.
 Lines from other revisions which were changed by the same author are shown with a light background.
 The colouring may not work as clearly if you have your display set to 256 colour mode.